 How often should you clean a coffee pot with vinegar?

-The short answer – For simplicity it’s best to just run some vinegar through a brewing cycle once a month or so.
-You don’t have to think about it and therefore it’s easy to add into your regular cleaning schedule.
+The short answer – For simplicity sake it’s best to just run some vinegar through a brew cycle once every month or so.
+You don’t have to think about it and therefore it’s easy to add this into your regular cleaning schedule.

 You really should match your cleaning schedule to your usage if you want to maximize the efficiency of the process.

 If you use your machine every day then you should clean it more frequently (every month or two).
-In contrast, occasional use coffee makers don’t have to be cleaned nearly as often.
+In contrast, units that are only occasionally used don’t have to be cleaned nearly as often.
 In some cases every year may be acceptable.

 I found a great TDS chart (see above) over at TDSMeter.com showing the TDS levels of different types of waters.
 If you don’t know what TDS is it is the total dissolved solids in water.
 Follow the link for a far more comprehensive description.

 Many dissolved solids in water contributing to higher levels of TDS include calcium bicarbonate, nitrogen, iron phosphorous, sulfur, as well as other minerals.
 Even in soft water these dissolved solids can form deposits in your coffee machine and can cause internal parts to perform poorly leading to less than stellar coffee.
 Additionally some of these deposits can substantially change the flavor of the water and the coffee that water brews.

 If you have high TDS in your water then you may need to clean your coffee pot and machine a bit more frequently.
 It will help your machine work better and will make your coffee taste a bit better too.

 You can estimate your TDS levels using the chart above or with an actual meter like this one.
 I don’t own one but they seem like a cool thing to have around… you know, if you’re a nerd.